coolLaksh/Image-Denoising-using-AutoEncoder-Paradigm/README.md

 # Image-Denoising-using-Encoder-Decoder-Paradigm

+In this project, I am using the Encoder-Decoder Paradigm to denoise images.
+The encoder-decoder architecture, commonly used in deep learning, is particularly effective for image denoising tasks.
+The encoder compresses the input image into a lower-dimensional representation, capturing its essential features while removing noise.
+The decoder then reconstructs the image from this representation, restoring the original details and further eliminating any remaining noise.

-In this project I am using Encoder-Decoder Paradigm to denoising images.
-Here is an sample of how were look before and after
+Here is a sample of how the images look before and after the denoising process:

 Before